DenishaYP-creator/Pewlett-Hackard-Analysis/README.md

 - The total retirement-ready employees in the departments who are Senior Staff to mentor the next generation of Pewlett Hackard Senior Staff is 569.

 ## Additional Queries for Mentorship List of Engineers & Senior Staff
--- Number of employees retiring who are Engineer's SELECT COUNT(first_name)
+- Number of employees retiring who are Engineer's SELECT COUNT(first_name)
 FROM mentorship_eligibilty
 WHERE title = 'Engineer';
--- Number of employees retiring who are Senior Staff SELECT COUNT(first_name)
+-  Number of employees retiring who are Senior Staff SELECT COUNT(first_name)
 FROM mentorship_eligibilty
 WHERE title = 'Senior Staff';

-**Retirement Titles Table
+#### Retirement Titles Table

 [![retirement-titles-step1-7.png](https://i.postimg.cc/m2ZjrhGN/retirement-titles-step1-7.png)](https://postimg.cc/WtKgWNzh)